pestophagous/endless_bash_history/README.md

 2. Create an executable file named `endless_bash_pluggable_push` and put that on your path, too

+**You must then populate your executable file "endless_bash_pluggable_push" with logic that you write.**

-Whenever you call `push_endless_bash.sh`, it will gather up all new entries added to `$HOME/.persistent_history` since your last "push", and it will put those in a file and then invoke you `endless_bash_pluggable_push` with the filename as the only argument.
+Whenever you call `push_endless_bash.sh`, it will gather up all new entries added to `$HOME/.persistent_history` since your last "push", and it will put those in a file and then invoke your `endless_bash_pluggable_push` with the filename as the only argument. **By populating your executable file "endless_bash_pluggable_push" with custom logic, this is how you can push it to the cloud or to some other backup medium.**

 Look inside `push_endless_bash.sh` for details.